MidnightLurker/falconpy/tests/README.md

 Files skipped (0):
 ```

-## Checking lint and docstring style
+## Checking code and docstring style
 Two helper utilities are provided to assist you with confirming code quality and style.

 `lint.sh` will check the lint for the entire package.